 Advertising has proved to be a more efficient (less costly) source of information than other sources.
 If this were not true, then advertised brands would cost more relative to quality, and consumers would choose unadvertised brands.
 Thus consumers, in buying advertised brands, are allocating resources to advertising; they consider that for obtaining information, advertising is the most efficient use of resources.
 It may not seem necessary that we be offered a choice of dozens of competing detergents or brands of after-shave lotions.
 But when we view this selection as a manifestation of the whole philosophy of freedom of choice, which builds from trivial decision to matters of ultimate concern such as choosing our elective leaders, it takes on new significance.

-Advertising is sometimes referred to as the “voice of free choice,” and certainly manufacturers seeking to serve diverse wants under a system of free choice should have the opportunity to communicate the news about the availability of their products to potential buyers.
+Advertising is sometimes referred to as the “voice of free choice,” and certainly manufacturers seeking to serve diverse wants under a system of free choice should have the opportunity to communicate the news about the availability of their products through the printing and design info provided to potential buyers.